What are the four main phyla of fungi and which most commonly causes human fungal infection?

 Corticosteroids Itraconazole may be used as a steroid-sparing agent Recombinant anti-IgE antibodies (omalizumab) may be useful

-List three other examples of fungal allergies, including associated features of each.
+List three examples of fungal allergies other than ABPA, including associated features of each.

 What test is used to diagnose fungal allergies?